Denominators of R-matrices, higher Dorey's rules and a generalization of T-systems for quantum affine algebras: Introduction

 With this we are able to finish our proof of the denominator formulas between any pair of KR modules.
 Indeed, using the higher Dorey's rule in Theorem~\ref{thm: Higher Dorey I}, we then perform a series of tedious-but-straightforward computations to obtain tight bounds on all of the root multiplicities of the denominator formulas between KR modules (Section~\ref{sec:denom_proofs}).
 As part of this computation, we also determine all of the universal coefficients of the $R$-matrices (Section~\ref{subsec: UCF}).
 We also remark that in type $C_n^{(1)}$ our computations have completely determined the zeros of the denominator formula, just not their exact multiplicities.
 There exist auxiliary techniques that, in certain cases, can be used to resolve the ambiguities in multiplicities, although it is not clear whether they apply in full generality (see Appendix~\ref{appensec: resolving}).
 However, even with these ambiguities, we obtain the following as a consequence:

 \begin{corollaryA} There is a complete and precise characterization of which tensor products of KR modules are simple, which is determined by the roots of denominator formulas. \end{corollaryA}

 One other immediate application of our denominator formulas is to complete the proof of the higher Dorey's rule (Theorem~\ref{thm: Higher Dorey II}, Theorem~\ref{thm: higher mesh II}) by computing additional $\de$-invariants between KR modules.
 We note that almost all $\de$-invariants appearing in Theorem~\ref{thm: Higher Dorey II} and Theorem~\ref{thm: higher mesh II} are larger than $1$, which implies that the composition series of tensor products involved need not to be of length $2$, but they still have KR modules as their simple heads.
 Moreover, we can compute $\Lambda$-invariants between KR modules in all cases except for the exceptional cases in type $C_n^{(1)}$ previously mentioned, which provides valuable information on $R$-matrices and, in turn, on the representation theory of quantum affine algebras.
+We also determine exactly when the socle in the higher Dorey’s rule is prime (Corollaries~\ref{cor: socle prime} and~\ref{cor: prime socle}) by applying a classical result of Chari--Pressley (Corollary~\ref{prop: CP partition}).